Edythe Broad: Philanthropy

 Edythe and Eli Broad created The Broad Foundations, which include The Eli and Edythe Broad Foundation and The Broad Art Foundation.
 These organizations have assets of $2.5 billion.

-The Broads signed onto The Giving Pledge, a commitment for wealthy individuals to give at least half of their wealth to charity, in 2010 when they founded the museum.
+The Broads signed on to The Giving Pledge, a commitment for wealthy individuals to give at least half of their wealth to charity, in 2010 when they founded the museum.
 They committed to giving 75% of their wealth away.

-Broad and her husband have supported educational causes via The Eli and Edythe Broad Foundation, whose stated mission is to expand learning opportunities to students from underserved communities so they can reach their full potential.
+Broad and her husband supported educational causes via The Eli and Edythe Broad Foundation, whose stated mission is to expand learning opportunities to students from underserved communities so they can reach their full potential.

-The Broads have also donated a significant sum to higher education organisations, including Michigan State University (MSU), where Eli studied.
+The Broads also donated a significant sum to higher education organisations, including Michigan State University (MSU), where Eli studied.
 They donated $28 million for the construction of the Eli and Edythe Broad Art Museum, designed by Pritzker Architecture Prize-winning architect Zaha Hadid.
 The museum opened in November 2012.
 In 2014, The Broad Foundation announced a further $5 million gift to the Broad Art Museum at MSU to support exhibitions.

-Broad and her husband also contribute significant amounts towards scientific and medical research via the Broad Foundation.
+Broad and her husband also contributed significant amounts towards scientific and medical research via the Broad Foundation.
 In 2003, they gave a $100 million founding gift to create the Broad Institute of MIT and Harvard, which was to focus on genomics research.
 They subsequently gave $100 million in 2004, and then $400 million in 2009 in order to make the institute an independent nonprofit.
 In 2013, the Broads gave another $100 million to the organisation.
 A public-private partnership between the voter-created California Institute of Regenerative Medicine, the Keck School of Medicine of USC and The Eli and Edythe Broad Foundation (which donated $30 million in 2006) resulted in the creation of The Eli and Edythe Broad Center for Regenerative Medicine and Stem Cell Research at the University of Southern California (USC).
 In 2007, the Broads contributed $20 million to the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at the University of California, Los Angeles (UCLA).
 Then, in 2008, they gave a major gift to the University of California, San Francisco for the new headquarters of the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research, which opened in February 2011.